MicrosoftDocs/windows-dev-docs/hub/apps/develop/security/windows-hello-login.md

     </Grid>
     ```

 - A few methods need to be added to the code-behind file to get the solution building.
 Either press F7 or use the **Solution Explorer** to edit the Login.xaml.cs file.
 Add in the following two event methods to handle the **Login** and **Register** events.
 For now these methods will set the `ErrorMessage.Text` to an empty string.
+Be sure to include the following using statements.
+They will be needed for the next steps.

     ```cs
+    using Microsoft.UI.Xaml;
+    using Microsoft.UI.Xaml.Controls;
+    using Microsoft.UI.Xaml.Input;
+    using Microsoft.UI.Xaml.Media;
+    using Microsoft.UI.Xaml.Navigation;
+    using System;

     namespace WindowsHelloLogin.Views
     {
         public sealed partial class Login : Page